 Rigpa Vision Board

-Each of the members of the Vision Board has had a life-long commitment to the dharma, has been long-term students of Sogyal Rinpoche, and undertook the three-year retreat in Rigpa in 2006-2009.
+Each of the members of the Vision Board has a life-long commitment to the dharma, has been a long-term student of Sogyal Rinpoche, and undertook the three-year retreat in Rigpa in 2006-2009.

 Valerie has worked to support events and retreats with Sogyal Rinpoche for many years and she continues to study, compile and make teachings available for the Rigpa Sangha Programme.
 She also leads retreats and oversees Rigpa's Dzogchen Study Programme.
 Valerie has accomplished a number of long-term closed retreats, including the three roots practices.